simonschiller/prefiller/README.md

 ## Working with this project

-The source code of the plugin is located in the `buildSrc` folder.
+The source code of the plugin is located in the `prefiller` folder.
 The `sample` folder contains several sample projects that show how the plugin is used.
 The tests of these sample projects also function as E2E tests for the Prefiller plugin.

-* Build the plugin: `./gradlew -b buildSrc/build.gradle.kts assemble`
+* Build the plugin: `./gradlew :prefiller:assemble`
-* Run unit tests: `./gradlew -b buildSrc/build.gradle.kts test`
+* Run unit tests: `./gradlew :prefiller:test`
-* Run E2E tests: `./gradlew test`
+* Run all tests: `./gradlew test`

 ## License